Adripelechano/Quantitative-Trading-Strategy-Research/README.md

 The second experiment evaluates several SMC-based structures:

-Order Block Extremes (OB_EXTREM)
+* Order Block Extremes (OB_EXTREM)
-Decisional Order Blocks (OB_DECISIONAL)
+* Decisional Order Blocks (OB_DECISIONAL)
-Fair Value Gaps (FVG)
+* Fair Value Gaps (FVG)
-Golden Zone (GOLDEN_ZONE_075)
+* Golden Zone (GOLDEN_ZONE_075)
-Results
-Strategy	Trades	Return	Win Rate	Profit Factor	Max DD	Sharpe OB_EXTREM	457	3.38%	28.7%	1.21	-0.88%	2.30
-OB_DECISIONAL	2,636	20.39%	28.9%	1.22	-3.50%	3.61
-FVG	513	5.15%	30.0%	1.29	-1.14%	3.53
-GOLDEN_ZONE_075	440	6.05%	31.8%	1.40	-0.70%	4.20
-Interpretation

-All four configurations produced positive results during the observed sample, although their performance profiles differ considerably.
+All four configurations produced positive results during the observed sample, although their performance differ:

-OB_DECISIONAL generated the largest absolute return at 20.39%, but also exhibited the largest drawdown (-3.50%) and substantially higher trading frequency.
+* OB_DECISIONAL generated the largest return at 20.39%, but also exhibited the largest drawdown (-3.50%) and higher trading frequency.

-GOLDEN_ZONE_075 produced a more moderate 6.05% return, while achieving the highest profit factor (1.40) and Sharpe ratio (4.20) together with the lowest maximum drawdown (-0.70%) among the tested configurations.
+* GOLDEN_ZONE_075 produced a more moderate 6.05% return, while showing the highest profit factor (1.40) and Sharpe ratio (4.20) together with the lowest maximum drawdown (-0.70%) from all the tested configurations.

-FVG showed a similar risk-adjusted profile, with a 3.53 Sharpe ratio, 1.29 profit factor, and -1.14% maximum drawdown.
+* FVG showed a similar risk-adjusted profile, with a 3.53 Sharpe ratio, 1.29 profit factor, and -1.14% maximum drawdown.

 An important characteristic across the experiments is the relatively low win rate, ranging from 28.7% to 31.8%.
-This indicates that profitability is driven primarily by the relationship between winning and losing trade sizes rather than by a majority of winning trades.
+This indicates that profitability is primarily because of the relationship between winning and losing trade sizes rather than by a majority of winning trades.

-Research Considerations

 The large difference in trade counts is important when comparing these configurations.
 In particular, OB_DECISIONAL generates 2,636 trades, compared with 440–513 trades for several of the other configurations.
 Consequently, total return should not be interpreted independently of trading frequency, drawdown, transaction costs, and statistical reliability.

 The current results are therefore better interpreted as evidence of different behavioral characteristics rather than as a definitive ranking of the strategies.

-Key Research Considerations
+## Key Research Considerations

 The experiments highlight several important considerations for systematic trading research: